 The Earned Income Tax Credit (EITC) is one of the federal government’s largest resources for working low-income Americans.
 It reduces the amount of income tax low-to-moderate income families are required to pay, and provides a wage supplement to some families.
 Hundreds of thousands of Californians fail to claim EITC refunds, which range from a few hundred to several thousand dollars each.
 Families aren't the only ones who suffer when refunds go unclaimed.
 Local economies don’t benefit, since these dollars are never spent at local businesses.
 So fewer jobs are created, fewer wages are paid, and eventually less tax revenue comes back to state and local governments.
 These refunds are a foregone economic stimulus for California.(3)

 In Sonoma County the United Way of the Wine Country offers the Earn It!
 Keep It!
 Save It!
 Program which provides free, quality tax return preparation to low-to-moderate income individuals, families, and seniors to ensure that those who qualify take advantage of the EITC.

 Education & Training

 Offering onsite training for your employees not only provides a safe environment for employees to learn, but it also translates to improved employee morale, lower turnover and absenteeism as well as making it easier for employers to institute change and helps improve workplace communication and training.
-Any of the Santa Rosa Chamber of Commerce's WHEEL program elements is an easy way for an employer to begin onsite training and immediately start to effect change in the workplace.
+Any of the Santa Rosa Metro Chamber's WHEEL program elements is an easy way for an employer to begin onsite training and immediately start to effect change in the workplace.

 For More Information: